Privacy Notice - General Data Protection Regulation - Data Protection Act

 For more information about services for young people, please go to the local authority website https://www.westsussex.gov.uk/

 Caterlink staff are contractually engaged to operate catering within school and are responsible for operating our refectory.
-Therefore, student names and biometric information are passed to Caterlink for the purpose of maintaining lunch accounts.
+Therefore, student names, biometric information and food related allergies, intolerances and medical conditions are passed to Caterlink for the purpose of maintaining lunch accounts.

 As part of our statutory obligation to provide impartial careers advice and guidance we will work with the WSCC Careers Adviser and pass names of students needing additional information, advice or guidance at transitional points on to them.
 We will also work with The Careers Enterprise Company, through their Enterprise Advisory Network [provided by Coast to Capital, LEP] and the National Collaboration Outreach Project [NCOP]and provide statistical data about students to aid the allocation of funding and resources.
 The school will also provide its independent careers adviser with student names and age for the purpose of 1-1 guidance interviews delivered on site.
 We will also provide information on careers and appropriate further study pathways using a project known as Unifrog, which is an initiative involving the school, Sussex Learning Partnership and NCOP by sharing student information with these organisations.
 Further details of Unifrog are available in Appendix B